joomla/joomla-framework/src/Joomla/Cache/README.md

 # The Cache Package

-This cache package complies with the `Psr\Cache` standard.
+This cache package complies with the proposed `Psr\Cache` standard.

 ## Options and General Usage